pikvm/pikvm/pages/faq.md

 <details>
   <summary>Click to view</summary>

 * Make sure that you have used the correct USB cable with DATA lines to connect the OTG port for the Raspberry to the computer.
-You may have decided to use a USB hub instead of a Y-cable, and **it won't work**.
+You may have decided to use a USB hub instead of a Y-cable and **it won't work**.
 Use good cables and follow the instructions :)
 * In very rare cases, some motherboards contain a buggy BIOS that does not understand the composite USB device because BIOS doesn't implement the USB stack correctly.
 In this case, we can suggest the [Arduino HID emulator](arduino_hid.md) from v0 platform with v2.
 </details>